Run Your Entire

 - Unlimited compliance logs & cylinders

-- Unlimited OCR scans & PDF generation
+- Unlimited OCR scans & PDFs

-- Data export (JSON/CSV) & compliance export
+- Data + compliance export (JSON, CSV, PDF)

-HVAC Compliance & Business Resources
+HVAC Business & Compliance Resources

-Understanding Refrigerant GWP Values: A Quick Reference for Field Technicians
+toolsUnderstanding Refrigerant GWP Values: A Quick Reference for Field Technicians

 Global Warming Potential (GWP) is the key factor determining which EPA regulatory framework applies to a refrigerant.
 Under the AIM Act, Subpart C applies to HFC refrigerants with GWP above...